How many hours can a truck driver drive in 24 hours? What are the rules for commercial truck drivers?

 Can You Sue a Truck Driver for Causing an Accident?

 If you’ve been involved in an accident caused by a truck driver, you may have the legal right to sue for compensation.
-In these cases, the lawsuit can be filed against the truck driver, their employer, or both, depending on the circumstances.
+In these cases, a Chicago truck accident lawsuit can be filed against the truck driver, their employer, or both, depending on the circumstances.

-To establish a successful truck accident claim, your attorney from Curcio & Casciato will show that the truck driver was negligent or violated laws or regulations, such as Hours of Service rules, and that this negligence directly resulted in the accident and your subsequent injuries or losses.
+To establish a successful trucking accident lawsuit in Chicago, your attorney from Curcio & Casciato will show that the truck driver was negligent or violated laws or regulations, such as Hours of Service rules, and that this negligence directly resulted in the accident and your subsequent injuries or losses.
 These personal injury lawsuits address damages like medical expenses, lost income, and pain and suffering.

 Compensation for Accidents With Negligent Property-Carrying Drivers